 For those of you who don’t have one then you will need to apply for this.
 You can also check out our full guide of what you will need to prepare to apply for your private hire licence.

-You can also do this by taking part in the Uber Ignition Programme, which is a free service designed specifically to help drivers through this process.
+The Uber Ignition Programme is a free service set up specifically to help Uber drivers through the signup process.

 4.)
 Sign up and Meet the Uber Team

 If you haven’t already got your Private Hire Licence and would like to use the Uber Ignition process, then you can sign up before doing this as well, and the Uber team will walk you through the process for getting this done.
 This can make life a lot easier.